The Bachelorette’s Ryan Confirms He’s Still In Touch With Angie After Last Night’s Emotional Episode

 Let us know your thoughts in our Facebook comments!

-Catch up on more interviews like this by downloading the Hit Network app on iOS and Android!
+Catch up on more interviews like this by downloading the 2DayFM app on iOS and Android!